chtoucas/LobukiWebSite/README.md

 Lobuki
 ======

-A dead simple online sticker store.
+A dead simple online sticker store written in PHP (no longer online).